Experimentally Realizing Convolution Processing in the Photonic Synthetic Frequency Dimension: Introduction

 Neural networks \cite{LeCun2015} have been ubiquitously employed in machine learning tasks such as computer vision, speech, audio and language comprehension.
 Among these networks, convolutional neural networks (CNNs) \cite{NIPS2012_c399862d} play a critical role in recognizing features embedded in complex input data.
 With this capacity of feature extraction, CNNs achieve superior accuracy in predicting unseen data, with a reduced number of parameters compared with dense neural networks \cite{ciregan2012multi}.

 Convolution, as a central operation for spatio-temporal perception in CNNs \cite{choy20194d}, is particularly energy- and memory-intensive using conventional electronic architecture which is limited by the data movement bottleneck \cite{10.1109/ISCA.2016.40}.
 As a promising substitute, optical neural networks (ONNs) \cite{Wetzstein2020} process information by propagating a light signal through an optical structure \cite{8859364, Shastri2021}.
 ONNs have the potential for improved computing performance, with parallel input processing \cite{Feldmann2019}, high computing speed \cite{austrialia_review,Xu2021, Feldmann2021}, broad information bandwidth \cite{Alexoudi2020}, and low energy consumption \cite{Caulfield2010}.
 ONNs have been implemented in a variety of schemes ranging from Mach–Zehnder interferometers (MZIs) for matrix-vector multiplication \cite{Shen2017, Hughes:18, 8769881} to micro-ring resonators for reservoir computing \cite{Tait2017, PhysRevApplied.11.064043}.
 Additionally, diffractive layers \cite{Lin1004,Luo2022} and scattering media \cite{Hugheseaay6946} are used for image and vowel detection.
-However, most of the ONNs are limited to utilizing only the spatial degrees of freedom of photons \cite{Collins2013}.
-With the need to scale up ONNs in order to meet the demands of various applications, it is desirable to utilize other degrees of freedom of photons in order to further enhance the scalability of ONNs'.
+However, most of the ONNs are limited to utilizing only the spatial degrees of freedom of photons \cite{Collins2013}. {{Frequency degree of freedom is seldom used for kernel formation \cite{zhao2021scaling}, and most of the previous works utilizing frequency degree of freedom of photons for computing did so without mixing the frequencies as light propagates through the device \cite{Xu2021, Feldmann2021}.}} With the need to scale up ONNs in order to meet the demands of various applications, it is desirable to utilize other degrees of freedom of photons{{, e.g., frequency, }}in order to further enhance the scalability of ONNs'.

 In this work, we experimentally demonstrate the use of a synthetic frequency dimension \cite{Yuan:18, yuan2021tutorial} as formed by a dynamically modulated ring resonator to enable convolution operations.
 Specifically, we synthesize a wide range of convolution kernels with analytically pre-determined modulation waveforms.
 We achieve various intended convolution kernels with good agreement with theory.
 We demonstrate the convolution computation by generating different frequency-mode inputs.
 The output frequency comb obtained from the ring agrees well with the target output as processed by convolution.
 We also introduce a pathway to broaden the kinds of kernels that can be implemented experimentally when the modulation strength is limited.